ciaranightingale/twitter-nft-converter/README.md

 // When the user signs in, get their token
   callbacks: {
     async jwt({ token, account, user }) {
-      //Add the user ID to the token user data if (user) {
+      // Add the user ID to the token user data if (user) {
         token["user"] = {
           userId: user.id,